 It also allowed an opportunity to provide input to jurisdictions that may be considering policy options to ensure a competitive and sustainable market for both biosimilar and innovator drugs, increase appropriate use of biosimilar treatments, and reduce the overall cost burden to enable savings to be redirected into the healthcare system.

-The final report National Consultation on the Use and Implementation of Biosimilars was released in February 2020 which summarizes the key themes and feedback pCPA received from its stakeholder consultation.
+The final reports on the National Consultation on the Use and Implementation of Biosimilars for both in person and online summarizes the key themes and feedback pCPA received from its stakeholder consultation.

 pan-Canadian Biosimilars Initiative Evaluation Framework

 In 2020, the pCPA supported a project led by Ontario Health (Cancer Care Ontario) to develop an evaluation framework and measurement plan relating to biosimilar implementation across both the oncology and non-oncology settings.
 The goal was to enable the health care system to examine the impact of jurisdictional approaches for biosimilar implementation on drug utilization and uptake, cost savings, patient experiences and outcomes, as well as to assess education and resource needs.

 A pan-Canadian Evaluation Working Group was established to identify priorities for evaluation and provide input on data collection relating to key evaluation questions and indicators across several domains.
 Stakeholders were consulted on the importance of evaluation questions and indicators, as well as the feasibility of data collection and analysis.

 These activities resulted in the development of a set of evaluation questions and indicators for measuring and monitoring current and future approached for biosimilar implementation.